 Karen is Project Kesher’s Chief Advancement Officer, having joined the PK staff in 2003.
 She has worked in the area of non-profit management, international philanthropy and fund development for close to three decades.
 She is a passionate advocate for gender equality, Jewish continuity and citizen diplomacy.
 Karen was the Founder and Co-President of an international wholesale travel company for groups visiting the United States and was an adventure travel director planning domestic and international bicycling and backpacking trips for teens and adults.
 Karen served on the Board of Temple Israel of New Rochelle, New York and is very active in her community.
 She is an avid hiker and environmentalist.

-Prior to joining Project Kesher in 2012 as Director of Development, Rachel Lobovsky worked at the American Jewish Historical Society (AJHS) located at the Center for Jewish History in New York City and ORT America.
+Prior to joining Project Kesher in 2012 as the Director of Development and Programming, Rachel Lobovsky worked at the American Jewish Historical Society (AJHS) located at the Center for Jewish History in New York City and ORT America.
 Rachel holds a Master of Public Administration from NYU and a BA from the University of South Florida in Tampa.
 She lives in Westchester with her husband and two children.

 Dr. Beth Caunitz practices general and cosmetic dentistry in New York City.
 She received her DDS from New York University College of Dentistry and completed her residency at St. Barnabus Hospital in the Bronx, New York, where she also served as Chief Resident.
 Prior to becoming a dentist, Beth earned a BSN from New York University School of Nursing and was a pediatric nurse at New York University Hospital.
 Beth has served as President and active member of the Parents Association of the Heschel School in New York City.
 Beth has participated in several Project Kesher delegations to Ukraine and was elected to the Board in 2014.
 She and her husband Daniel Budofsky have three children and currently reside in Manhattan and Connecticut.